-- Speak with the person closest to the problem.
-Most of the time questions can be resolved with the classroom teacher or staff member concerned. - If, for any reason, you do not think the problem is solved after the initial contact, try again.
+- Every elementary school uses many ways of communicating with parents as communication between home and school is critical to each child's academic success.
+Take advantage of technology: sign up for e-alerts, visit the website, take surveys to share your feedback, and find out if your child's teacher prefers email or calls over backpack notes.
+Devise a system that works for you.
+Good info is shared at Back to School Night. - Speak with the person closest to the situation.
+Most of the time questions can be resolved with the classroom teacher or staff member. - If, for any reason, you do not think the question is resolved after the initial contact, try again.
 If you continue to have concerns, contact the building principal, then the central office administrators. - Remember, building secretaries and office assistants cannot change policies or procedures.
-Talk with the teacher or building principal. - Deal with the problem as soon as you know there is one.
+Talk with the teacher or building principal. - Deal with any problem as soon as you know there is one.
 Call and make an appointment.
-Please do not stop the teacher in the hall or outside a classroom door to discuss an issue. - Every elementary school uses many ways of communicating with parents as communication between home and school is critical to each child's academic success.
-Take advantage of technology: sign up for e-alerts, visit the Flyer section of the website, take surveys to share your feedback, and find out if your child's teacher prefers email or calls over backpack notes.
-Devise a system that works for you.
+Please do not stop the teacher in the hall or outside a classroom door to discuss an issue.